maiatoday/maiatoday.github.io/content/post/testingJacoco/index.md

 Do this,

-1\.
-Put the gist in a file `jacoco.gradle`
+1. Put the gist in a file `jacoco.gradle`

-2\.
-Modify the `jacoco.gradle` file to add limits for your important packages.
+2. Modify the `jacoco.gradle` file to add limits for your important packages.

-3\.
-Add this line to your `build.gradle`
+3. Add this line to your `build.gradle`

-apply from: 'jacoco.gradle'
+`apply from: 'jacoco.gradle'`

-4\.
-And then run the command
+4. And then run the command

-./gradlew tasks
+`./gradlew tasks`

 to see what new tasks are there to run. e.g. in the reporting section find something similar to

-./gradlew/testDevDebugUnitTestCoverageVerification
+`./gradlew/testDevDebugUnitTestCoverageVerification`

 which will run the tests, make coverage reports and apply limits.

-5\.
-Find the reports in a path similar to this
+5. Find the reports in a path similar to this

-~/your\_project/your\_module/build/reports/jacoco/testDevDebugUnitTestCoverage/html/index.html
+`~/your\_project/your\_module/build/reports/jacoco/testDevDebugUnitTestCoverage/html/index.html`

 Without further ado, the gist: